sh00t2kill/linktap_local_http_component/README.md

 A device is created for each tap found.
 Multi-valve TapLinkers or ValveLinkers will get a device created for each output.
 <br><b>Note:</b> version `x060820` (x is S or G, indicating that the firmware belongs to GW-01 or GW-02, respectively) is required on your Linktap Gateway in order for this component to work.

+<b>How do I use this integration?</b>
+If you want to water by duration, and not volume:<br/>
+  Set volume number entity to 0, set required duration entity to your desired time in minutes.
+Turn on switch/valve<br/>
+If you want to water by volume, and not duration<br/>
+  Set duration entity to its max number (120), set the volume you desire.
+Turn on switch/valve.
+(Note, if it matches 120 minutes first, it will turn off, as duration is required.)<br/>
+If you want to order by duration OR volume.<br/>
+  Set both the duration entity to your desired time, and the volume to your desired volume.
+Turn on switch/valve.
+It will turn off when it hits the first defined threshold.<br/>

 For each device, multiple entities are created:<br>
 binary sensors: